 - Upotte!!: A Slice of Life manga and anime about anthropomorphized military firearms attending school.

 - Armor Blitz has you commanding a group of cute tank girls against an enemy very similar to the Abyssals from KanColle.

-- Girls' Frontline is about you working for a PMC and leading an army of cute girls who ARE guns to fight in a Robot War.
+- Girls' Frontline is about you working for a PMC and leading an army of cute android girls who are named after types of guns to fight in a Robot War.